 Major Al Williams

-In the 1940's when Major Al wrote for the Scripts Howard Newspaper, an article series on "Teaching Young America to Fly",... there was a car accident causing a traffic jam on the Brooklyn Bridge.
-With no words they both got out of the car, walked to the front of the collision to find two bumpers locked, and each picked up an end of the car, unlocked the bumpers and dropped it down.
-All screaming ceased, and all cars began to move again.
+In the 1940's when Major Al wrote for Scripps Howard Newspaper, an article series on "Teaching Young America to Fly",... on the way to work there was a car accident causing a traffic jam on the Brooklyn Bridge.
+With no words my father and grandfather both got out of the car, walked to the front of the collision to find two bumpers locked.
+Each picked up an end of the car, unlocked the bumpers and dropped it down.
+The crowd's confusion ceased, and the cars began to move again.
 Perhaps that was his philosophy... shut up, fix it, and move on.

 We, the Williams family, hope you enjoy these pages.